 First off, we would like to highlight that Rank Math does not store any of your data and use it for any commercial or personal gain.
 The data is simply fetched from the service and displayed on the page.
 Currently, the data is fetched by Rank Math on your behalf.
 But there is another solution.

-We’ll be updating the following KB article soon – Create a Google API Project.
-Once it is updated, you should be able to follow it and create your own Google API Project.
-Then, you will be able to connect your app with your website instead of Rank Math doing it for you.
+Also, we’ll be updating this article in our knowledge base soon – which once updated, will be able to let you create your own Google API project so you can connect your app with your website instead of letting Rank Math handle that for you.
 In essence, you will be able to remove the role of Rank Math in fetching the data while keeping all the data still on your website.

 What happens when I don’t give a certain type of permission?